 For the chocolate ganache topping:

-- Preheat your oven to 350°F. Line the bottom and sides of a (10x15x1 inch) jelly roll pan with parchment paper, and set aside.
+- Preheat your oven to 350°F. Line the bottom and sides of a (12x17 inch) jelly roll pan with parchment paper, and set aside.

 - Make the chocolate cake: In a medium bowl, combine your flour, cocoa powder, baking powder, cornstarch, and salt.
 Whisk to combine, and set aside.

 - Separate your egg whites into a large mixing bowl * (see notes).
 Set aside the egg yolks for later.
-Using an electric mixer fitted with the whisk attachment or a handheld whisk, whip the egg whites until they're fluffy and opaque and hold a soft peak.
-To test for soft peaks, hold your whisk upright (pictured above).
-The whipped egg whites should curl down slightly.
+Using an electric mixer fitted with the whisk attachment, whip the egg whites until they're fluffy and opaque and hold a stiff peak.
+To test for stiff peaks, hold your whisk upright (pictured above).
+The whipped egg whites should stand up straight.
 Set aside.

-- Add the dry ingredients to the egg yolks.
-Mix together until you no longer see any dry ingredients.
-The batter will be very thick at this point.
+- Add the dry ingredients to the egg yolk mixture.
+Whisk together until you no longer see any streaks of dry ingredients.
+The batter will be thick at this point.

-- Fold half of the whipped egg whites into the thick batter to lighten the mixture.
-Once incorporated, gently fold in the remaining half of the whipped egg whites until just combined!
-Take care not to deflate the mixture too, too much by over mixing.
+- Fold about ⅓ of the whipped egg whites into the thick batter to lighten up the mixture.
+Once incorporated, gently fold in the remaining whipped egg whites until just combined!
+The mixture will deflate slightly, but take care not to over mix or the batter will lose too much airiness.

 - Pour the batter into your prepared jelly roll pan.
-Carefully even out the batter (again being careful not to deflate the mixture too much).
-Bake the cake in the center of your preheated 350°F oven for 10 minutes, or until it springs back when lightly touched.
+Even out the batter (again being careful not to deflate the mixture too much).
+Bake the cake in the center of your preheated 350°F oven for 15 to 20 minutes, or until it springs back when lightly pressed.
 A toothpick inserted into the center should also come out clean. ** (see notes)

 - While the cake bakes, lay out a lint free kitchen towel or piece of parchment paper that's slightly larger than the cake.
 Dust with powdered sugar or cocoa powder.

-- Once baked, take the cake out of the oven, and turn the cake out onto the parchment paper or kitchen towel.
-Remove the parchment paper used for baking from the bottom.
-Dust the top with more powdered sugar or cocoa powder because this cake loves to stick!
-While the cake is still hot, carefully roll up the cake along with the towel/parchment starting from the shorter end.
+- Once baked, take the cake out of the oven, and turn the hot cake out onto the parchment paper or kitchen towel.
+Remove the parchment paper off the bottom of the cake.
+Dust the top with more powdered sugar or cocoa powder (this cake loves to stick!)
+Carefully roll up the cake along with the towel/parchment starting from the shorter end.
 Set aside (seam side down) on a wire rack to cool completely to room temperature.

 - Make the whipped cream: In a large bowl, whip together your heavy cream, powdered sugar, and vanilla until it reaches stiff peaks.